doktor500/pact-workshop-consumer-js/README.md

 });
 ```

-Take a look at the second test, note that the `state` property contains now a value for the scenario that depends on
-some state.

-Run `yarn test` in the `pact-workshop-consumer-js` directory in order to update the consumer pacts and see the new pact
-in the `pacts/paymentserviceclient-paymentservice.json` file.
+Note how we added a call in the `afterEach` blocks to publish the contracts to the broker.

+If you have a broker running on [localhost](http://localhost:8000), run `yarn test` again to publish the contracts to
+the broker otherwise run `PACT_BROKER_BASE_URL=$PACT_BROKER_BASE_URL yarn test` if you want to publish the contract to
+a different broker.

+Navigate to the broker URL to see the contract published.

-Navigate to the directory in where you checked out `pact-workshop-provider-js`,
+Navigate to the directory in where you checked out `pact-workshop-provider-js`, run
-run `git clean -df && git checkout . && git checkout provider-step2` and follow the instructions in the Providers'
+`git clean -df && git checkout . && git checkout provider-step3` and follow the instructions in the **Provider's**
 readme file.